January 22. Today's Birthdays

 NAMES

 Member of the Accounts Committee for Control over Execution of the Republican Budget Ardak TENGEBAYEV was born in 1971 in Turgai region.
-He graduated from the Kazakh State Administration Academy and the Kainar University.
+He is the graduate of the Kazakh State Administration Academy and the Kainar University.
 He was appointed to his recent post in February 2019.

 Journalist and media manager Alan AZHIBAYEV was born in 1974 in Almaty city.
-He graduated from the Abai State University in Almaty city.
-Throughout his professional career he worked for many radio stations and helmed many newspapers.
-He also served as the Vice Minister of Information and Communications of the Republic of Kazakhstan, the Chairman of Khabar JSC and director of the National branch of the interstate television and radio company ‘Mir’ in the Republic of Kazakhstan.
+He is the graduate of the Abai State University in Almaty city.
+Throughout his professional career he worked for many radio stations and headed many newspapers.
+He also served as the Vice Minister of Information and Communications of the Republic of Kazakhstan and the Chairman of Khabar JSC.